CloverCrusader/257project/README.md

 4) Discover which colleges' most popular major aligns with their major interest
 5) Hover over a map of the United States to see the general location of the 50 colleges

-Our data covers the top 50 US colleges as of 2024, however the data itself is only up to date as of 2021.
+Our data covers the top 50 US colleges as of 2024, however the data itself is only up to date as of 2021 (from DATAUSA).

+(We would like to thank w3schools and jsFiddle for providing us templates for our code)

 Run: